mindspore-ai/docs/docs/mindspore/migration_guide/source_en/performance_optimization.md

 ### Case 2: Long Forward Propagation Interval

-We run VGG16 eval script in MindSpore [ModelZoo](https://gitee.com/mindspore/models/tree/master ) , and each step cost almost 113.79ms.
+We run VGG16 inference script in MindSpore [ModelZoo](https://gitee.com/mindspore/models/tree/master ) , and each step cost almost 113.79ms, with a poor performance.

 As we observed on the MindInsight UI page, the forward propagation in the step trace is too long, which may indicate that operators performance can be optimized.
+In a single card training or inference process, the forward time consumption is usually considered whether there is a operator that can be optimized for the time consumption.

 ![long_fp_bp](images/profiler_case2_long_fp_bp.png)

 *Figure 5: Long FP interval in Step Trace*

-From the details page of ```Operator Time Consumption Ranking``` we find that ```MatMul``` operator is time-consuming.
+Open the details page of Operator Time Consumption Ranking, and we find that MatMul operator is time-consuming in the operator details page.

 ![operator_details](images/profiler_case2_operator_details.png)

 *Figure 6: Finding operators that can be optimized via the details page of Operator Time Consumption Ranking*

-Usually float16 type can be used to improve operator performance if there is no difference in accuracy between float16 and float32 type.
-We can refer to
-[Enabling Mixed Precision](https://www.mindspore.cn/docs/programming_guide/en/master/enable_mixed_precision.html ) to improve operators performance.
+For Operator Time Consumption optimization, usually float16 type with the less computating amount can be used to improve operator performance if there is no difference in accuracy between float16 and float32 type.
+We can refer to [Enabling Mixed Precision](https://www.mindspore.cn/docs/programming_guide/en/master/enable_mixed_precision.html ) to improve operators performance.

 Optimization code is shown below: